GOOD NEWS TO ALL SPIRITUAL DEBTORS (Part 2)

 As a result of the atoning sacrifice of Christ on the cross, salvation is now freely available to all men.
-Through His death, Christ has wiped out completely the sin-debt of all mankind (Col. 2:14).
+Christ has wiped out completely the sin-debt of all humanity (Col. 2:14).

 Therefore, everyone in the world can be saved, redeemed, or delivered from the captivity of Satan.
 This is why the Scripture states that God “desires all men to be saved and to come to the knowledge of the truth.”
 (1 Tim.
 2:4 NKJV).

-Although the grace of God that brings salvation has appeared to all men in and through Christ Jesus, yet not all men have received or appropriated it by faith and therefore not all men are saved or redeemed from the captivity of Satan.
+Although the grace of God that brings salvation has appeared to all men in and through Christ Jesus, not all men have received or appropriated it by faith, and therefore not all men are saved or redeemed from the captivity of Satan.

-When Elisha had helped this poor and desperate woman to discover God’s provision at her disposal to settle her debt and had given her specific instructions on how to appropriate the divine provision, the woman went back home in faith to appropriate God’s provision (grace) and thus became completely and permanently free from the threat and fear of her creditor.
+When Elisha had helped this poor and desperate woman to discover God’s provision at her disposal to settle her debt and had given her specific instructions on how to appropriate the divine provision, the woman went back home in faith to appropriate God’s provision (grace).
+She thus became entirely and permanently free from the threat and fear of her creditor.

 2 Kings 4:5-7 – NKJV